Amitabh Bachchan: Career fluctuations, sabbatical, business ventures (1989–1999)

-Business ventures and acting comeback (1996–1999)

-Bachchan turned producer during his temporary retirement period, setting up Amitabh Bachchan Corporation, Ltd. (ABCL) in 1996.
+After the success of his comeback film however, Bachchan's star power began to wane as his subsequent releases like Gangaa Jamunaa Saraswati (1988), Jaadugar, Toofan and Main Azaad Hoon (all released in 1989) did not do well commercially.
+He did gain success during this period with superhits in K.C.
+Bokadia's crime drama film Aaj Ka Arjun (1990) and Mukul Anand's masala film Hum (1991), but this momentum was short-lived and his string of box office failures continued with Ajooba, Indrajeet and Akayla.
+Notably, despite a decline in number of hits, it was during this era that Bachchan won his first National Film Award for Best Actor for his performance as a Mafia don in the cult film Agneepath (1990).
+After the release of Mukul Anand's moderately successful, but critically acclaimed 1992 epic film Khuda Gawah, Bachchan announced his semi retirement from the film industry.
+With the exception of the delayed release Insaniyat (1994), Bachchan did not act for five years.
+He set up the Amitabh Bachchan Corporation, Ltd. (ABCL) in 1996.
 ABCL's strategy was to introduce products and services covering an entire cross-section of India's entertainment industry.
 ABCL's operations were mainstream commercial film production and distribution, audio cassettes and video discs, production and marketing of television software, and celebrity and event management.
-Soon after the company was launched in 1996, the first film it produced was Tere Mere Sapne, which was a moderate success and launched the careers of actors like Arshad Warsi and southern film star Simran.
+Soon after the company was launched in 1996, the first film it produced was Tere Mere Sapne, which was a box office hit and launched the careers of actors like Arshad Warsi and southern film star Simran.

 In 1997, Bachchan attempted to make his acting comeback with the film Mrityudata, produced by ABCL.
 Though Mrityudaata attempted to reprise Bachchan's earlier success as an action hero, the film was a failure both financially and critically.
-ABCL was the main sponsor of the 1996 Miss World beauty pageant, Bangalore, but lost millions.
+ABCL was the main sponsor of the 1996 Miss World Beauty Pageant, which was held in Bangalore, but lost millions.
 The fiasco and the consequent legal battles surrounding ABCL and various entities after the event, coupled with the fact that ABCL was reported to have overpaid most of its top-level managers, eventually led to its financial and operational collapse in 1997.
 The company went into administration and was later declared a failed company by the Indian Industries board.
-The Bombay high court, in April 1999, restrained Bachchan from selling off his Bombay bungalow 'Prateeksha' and two flats until the pending loan recovery cases of Canara Bank were disposed of.
+The Bombay High Court, in April 1999, restrained Bachchan from selling off his Bombay bungalow 'Prateeksha' and two flats until the pending loan recovery cases of Canara Bank were disposed of.
 Bachchan had, however, pleaded that he had mortgaged his bungalow to raise funds for his company.

-Bachchan attempted to revive his acting career, and eventually had commercial success with Bade Miyan Chote Miyan (1998) and Major Saab (1998), and received positive reviews for Sooryavansham (1999), but other films such as Lal Baadshah (1999) and Hindustan Ki Kasam (1999) were box office failures.
+He appeared in Bade Miyan Chote Miyan (1998) and Major Saab (1998), and received positive reviews for Sooryavansham (1999).
+However, films such as Lal Baadshah (1999) and Kohram (1999) were box office failures.